-Premarital Agreements Attorney in Lynchburg, VA Prepares Enforceable Contracts
+Premarital Agreements Attorneys Preparing Enforceable Contracts

 Marital agreements can be beneficial to both parties.
 When prepared correctly, they clearly delineate ownership of property, which can reduce contentious disputes over asset division in a divorce.
 Other ways that you can benefit from a prenuptial agreement include:

 Some prospective spouses focus on potential negative aspects of premarital agreements, such as the awkward nature of conversations about divorce and property.
 You or your partner might also be concerned that the agreement will work against your interests.
-I understand these concerns and promote honest, respectful dialogue that leads to an agreement that makes both parties comfortable.
+We understand these concerns and promote honest, respectful dialogue that leads to an agreement that makes both parties comfortable.

 Prenuptial agreements are entered into before marriage.
 Postnuptial agreements are entered into during marriage.
 Every agreement is different.
 Some may be short and simple if they are being created for a single asset or property.
 Others may be long and complex, delineating all significant assets and debts of both parties.
-You might want your agreement to discuss business ownership interests, real estate properties, bank accounts, motor vehicles, jewelry, mortgage obligations and other debts.
-My law firm drafts clear, detailed agreements for every circumstance.
+You might want your agreement to discuss business ownership interests, real estate properties, bank accounts, motor vehicles, jewelry, mortgage obligations, and other debts.
+Our law firm drafts clear, detailed agreements for every circumstance.

 The validity of a marital agreement is often contested during a contentious divorce.
 Arguments for contesting an agreement include that they are procedurally invalid because they weren’t witnessed or notarized.
 The contesting spouse might claim that they were forced into signing it or were prevented from getting legal advice about the document.
-As a Lynchburg divorce attorney with extensive experience preparing marital agreements, you can rely on me to consider all the legal challenges that could arise and to draw up a contract that meets all relevant legal standards.
+As a Lynchburg divorce attorney with extensive experience preparing marital agreements, you can rely on David Bice to consider all the legal challenges that could arise and to draw up a contract that meets all relevant legal standards.

 Contact A Conscientious Family Law Attorney For Help With Your Marital Agreement